-- Brake lever
+- 1. Brake lever

 - 2. Distance between brake lever and throttle grip

 - 3. Brake lever position adjusting dial

-- 4. Match mark
+- 4. "∧" mark

 The brake lever is equipped with a brake lever position adjusting dial.
-To adjust the distance between the brake lever and the throttle grip, slightly pull the brake lever away from the throttle grip and rotate the adjusting dial.
-Make sure the setting number on the adjusting dial aligns with the match mark on the brake lever.
+To adjust the distance between the brake lever and the throttle grip, turn the adjusting dial while holding the lever pushed away from the throttle grip.
+Make sure that the appropriate setting on the adjusting dial is aligned with the

+" \triangle " mark on the brake lever.